sleepless-dao/drips-cli/application.md

 ### Team's experience

 We won the radicle sponsor prize at ethAmsterdam hackathon with our [project](https://showcase.ethglobal.com/ethamsterdam/rad-drip-gx4jr).
 Currently we are a team of four.
-Three developers and one PM.
+Three developers and one Product Manager.

 ### Team Code Repos